wnayes/mips-assembler/README.md

 Simple MIPS IV assembler for JavaScript.

-The features that are included were made compatible with [armips](https://github.com/Kingcom/armips), though `armips` is much more sophisticated.
+The features that are included are compatible with [armips](https://github.com/Kingcom/armips), though `armips` is much more sophisticated.

 Usage
 -----